TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/ac-index-anime.md

 ## Effect

 Animates the actor based on the given animation.
+The list of animations can be found at the bottom of this page.

 If the second argument is provided, the animation takes two seconds.